-In total, the age-2 shrimp index is well above its past 5-yr mean and the serial mean.
-While Offshore numbers of age-2 shrimp more than doubled over 2018, way above its serial mean and above past 5-yr mean, numbers of age-2 shrimp inshore has dropped over 2018, and is far below its serial mean and only 15% of its past 5-yr mean.
+In total, the age-2 shrimp index is well above its past five-year mean and the serial mean.
+Offshore numbers of age-2 shrimp declined to a level lower that the past five-year mean but remains way above its serial mean and its past ten-year mean.
+Numbers of age-2 shrimp in Disko Bay & Vaigat increase in 2022 and is well above its serial mean, its past five and ten-year mean.

-Since the late 1990s the stock is found in more shallower water than before.
-This trend have continued since 2011, except for r 2013, and in 2019 where the survey biomass depth index was 279 m, which is at a comparable level to the past 18 years.
+Since the late 1990s the stock is found in shallower water than before.
+This trend has continued since 2011, except for 2013, and in 2022 the survey biomass depth index remained at 255 m as in 2020, which is lowest observed value in the time series.

 Area-weighted mean bottom temperature in the survey area increased at the beginning of the 1990s, by about 1.6°C, to 3.3°C in 1999.
-In the successive year's bottom temperature remain stable, but starts a continuous decrease from 2015 to 2.1°C in 2018, followed by a minor increase to 2.5°C in 2019.
+In the successive year's bottom temperature remain stable but starts a continuous decrease from 2015 to a low value at 2.1°C in 2018, followed by a continuously increase to 3°C in 2022.